-A fracture of the clavicle sometimes occurs when the baby is in an awkward position during the birthing process.
-For example, such as when the shoulder or head is positioned at the opening of the birth canal.
-The fracture becomes noticeable when the child cries continuously and seems to favor one shoulder when it tries to move.
+A clavicle fracture sometimes occurs when the baby is awkward during the birthing process, such as when the shoulder or head is positioned at the opening of the birth canal.
+The fracture becomes noticeable when the child cries continuously and favors one shoulder when it tries to move.

 Bruising and Other Fractures

-If the birth involved the use of forceps, one problem that could develop is bruising of the head of the child, especially on the sides of the face.
-If the birthing was difficult, prolonged, or sudden contact with parts of the mother’s pelvis may cause bruising or fractures.
-The use of a vacuum extractor can also cause bruising of the scalp or fractures of the skull.
+If the birth involves using forceps, one problem that could develop is bruising of the child’s head, especially on the sides of the face.
+If the birthing is complex, prolonged, or sudden, contact with parts of the mother’s pelvis may cause bruising or fractures.
+Using a vacuum extractor can also cause bruising of the scalp or fractures of the skull.

-This kind of birth trauma may result in many health disorders for the child, especially when the oxygen deprivation was extended to the point that the brain is starved for oxygen.
-Infants deprived of oxygen during the birthing process may develop Cerebral Palsy, which is a form of neuromuscular disability.
+This kind of birth trauma may result in many health disorders for the child, significantly when the oxygen deprivation is extended to the point that the brain is starved for oxygen.
+Infants deprived of oxygen during the birthing process may develop Cerebral Palsy, a form of neuromuscular disability.

 Brachial Plexus Injury

-Also known as Erb’s palsy, this is a nerve injury located in the spinal cord connecting to the baby’s arms and hands.
-It is often caused by the health care professional that is delivering the infant if the baby’s shoulder catches in the birth canal opening, and the health care professional exerts too much force pulling the arm of the child.
+Also known as Erb’s palsy is a nerve injury located in the spinal cord connecting to the baby’s arms and hands.
+It is often caused by the health care professional delivering the infant if the baby’s shoulder catches in the birth canal opening, and the health care professional exerts too much force pulling the child’s arm.
 If this forceful tugging tears the nerves, the baby may suffer permanent nerve damage.

-The problem with using forceps to pull a baby out of the birth canal is that the forceps may put too much pressure on the facial nerve of the infant.
-Parents may be unaware that anything is wrong until they observe the face of the infant and see that one part of the face seems to droop even when the other side of the face is expressing emotion.
+The problem with using forceps to pull a baby out of the birth canal is that the forceps may put too much pressure on the infant’s facial nerve.
+Parents may be unaware that anything is wrong until they observe the infant’s face and see that one part of the face seems to droop even when the other side of the face is expressing emotion.

-To avoid any birth injuries, it is essential to select the right health care professional to help the mother give birth.
-If the parents feel that the health care professional was negligent during the birthing process, they may consult a birth injury lawyer about the legal steps they can take against that doctor, nurse, or midwife.
+To avoid any birth injuries, selecting the proper health care professional to help the mother give birth is essential.
+Suppose the parents feel that the health care professional was negligent during the birthing process.
+In that case, they may consult a birth injury lawyer about the legal steps they can take against that doctor, nurse, or midwife.